mikemac1/reading-notes/code-301/class-07.md

 ## Why This Matters

+I'm excited to get to play with APIs as it is something I have really wanted to do and I'm nervous because I want to "get it" immediately.
+The latter is probably not going to happen but being able to manipulate data from a database in an app is something I have always wanted to do and why I have wanted to code.

 ## Who is Roy Fielding?

 Roy Fielding is one of the primary authors of the HTTP specification and the Representational State Transfer (REST) architectural style of the web.